 Report cards will be issued at the end of each quarter.
-Parent/Teacher conferences will be held at the end of the first and third quarters.
+Parent/Teacher conferences will be held at the end of the first quarter.
 Parents are encouraged to come to the conference, pick up the progress report, and discuss any matters of concern with the teacher.
-Second and fourth quarter report cards will be sent home/mailed home.
+Second, third, and fourth quarter report cards will be sent home/mailed home.